stephomi/nomadsculpt.com/manual/docs/interface.md

 * `Wireframe` - Toggle a wireframe overlay.
 A long tap or swipe up will enable you to change the color and opacity of the wireframe.

 ### Hide toolbox
 Normally the toolbox icon in the top bar will toggle between a long single column, or a multi-column list of tools.
-This option will toggl betweeen the multi column list, or being hidden.
+This option will toggle between the multi column list, or being hidden.

 ### Reset toolbox order
 Reset the default tools in the toolbox to the default order.
 Custom icons will remain in the toolbox at the end of the list.